Rosalie Gicanda

 Rosalie Gicanda (1928 – 20 April 1994) was the wife of Rwandan King (mwami) Mutara III Rudahigwa.
 After her husband died in mysterious circumstances in 1959, the Rwandan monarchy lasted only two more years under King Kigeli V Ndahindurwa, coming to an end with the Rwandan Revolution in 1961.
-The then-Queen Dowager continued to live in Butare in Butare Province, Rwanda, along with her mother and several ladies-in-waiting, where she was later murdered during the Rwandan genocide in 1994.
+The then-Queen Dowager continued to live in Butare in Butare Province, Rwanda, along with Prince Damascene Paradis, her mother and several ladies-in-waiting, where she was later murdered during the Rwandan genocide in 1994.

 Life

+Born in 1928 in Rwamagana, Rosalie Gicanda is the daughter of Martin Gatsinzi, of the Banyiginya-Bahebera clan, and Christiane Makwindigiri, of the Bega clan.
+She is the sister of Asteria Bisinda, mother of Paul Kagame, the future president of Rwanda.

 In 1953 the American writer John Gunther visited Rwanda in preparation for his book Inside Africa.
 After interviewing her husband Mutara III, Gunther met socially with Queen Rosalie Gicanda.
 He described her as being shy in manner, speaking French well but not having travelled widely.

+In 1961, during the Rwandan revolution that brought an end to the Tutsi monarchy and the Kingdom of Rwanda, she saved the life of her four-year-old nephew, Paul Kagame, and his family by helping them escape when Hutus from the neighborhood, encouraged by local and colonial authorities, seized the hill where they lived, massacring the Tutsis.

 Death

 On 20 April 1994, as the Rwandan genocide began in earnest in Butare, a detachment of soldiers commanded by Lt.
 Pierre Bizimana, acting under the orders of Capt.
 Ildéphonse Nizeyimana, kidnapped the former Queen along with others from her house.
 They then took the captives behind the National Museum (now the Ethnographic Museum) and shot them.
 Only a younger girl survived to tell the story of the murders.
 Two days later, the Queen's mother was also murdered.
 At the request of a priest, Butare mayor Kanyabashi recovered Queen Gicanda’s body and had it buried in the yard next to her house.
+She was later reburied at the Mwima Mausoleum where her husband King Mutara III Rudahigwa and King Kigeli V Ndahindurwa are also buried.